Erin’s Recipe Rundown

 - In a saucepan, heat the heavy cream over medium-low heat until it reaches a gentle simmer.

-- In a medium-sized heatproof bowl, whisk together the egg yolks and ¼ cup of granulated sugar until they are pale yellow.
+- In a medium-sized heat-proof bowl, whisk together the egg yolks and ¼ cup of granulated sugar until it's pale yellow.

 - Add the pumpkin puree, maple syrup, vanilla extract, and pumpkin pie spice to the egg yolk mixture.
 Whisk to combine.